 In 1950, when Tina Turner was 11 years old, her mother left the family and went to St. Louis to escape from her abusive relationship with her husband.
 Two years later, Tina’s father remarried and moved with his new wife to Detroit, leaving Tina and her sisters behind.
 Tina and her sisters were sent to Brownsville, Tennessee to live with their maternal grandmother.

-3. She has worked as a domestic worker and a nurse
+3. She worked as a domestic worker and a nurse

 While Tina Turner was in the care of her maternal grandmother, she worked as a housekeeper for a wealthy family.
 Similarly, before her musical career took off, she worked as a nurse’s aide at Barnes-Jewish Hospital in St. Louis.
-Initially, she had planned on becoming a practical nurse but once her musical career took, off she abandoned that plan.
+Initially, she had intended to become a practical nurse but once her musical career took off she abandoned that plan.